 5. Renegotiations commenced but no concluded before 30 June 2022 can no longer be continued after the expiry of the prescribed period

 All protections relating to rent relief ended on 13 March 2022.
-Compulsory mediation will be the only remaining requirement under the COVID-19 NSW legislation.
-It is important to note that rent-relief negotiations are only enforceable within the prescribed period and that tenants impacted by COVID-19 should attempt to take advantage of rent relief provisions prior to 30 June 2022 while they are still available.
+Compulsory mediation will be the only remaining requirement under the COVID-19 leasing laws in NSW.
+It is important to note that rent-relief negotiations are only enforceable within the prescribed period and that tenants impacted by COVID-19 should attempt to take advantage of rent-relief provisions prior to 30 June 2022 while they are still available.

 We recommend landlords and tenants with any concerns as to how they will be affected by the abovementioned amendments should obtain legal advice as to their rights and obligations.
 Feel free to contact us at [email protected] Or 02 9307 8900 for an initial discussion.